Chen Quanguo: Economic development

+Xinjiang (2016–2021)

-On 29 August 2016, Chen became the Communist Party Secretary of Xinjiang, replacing Zhang Chunxian.
+On 29 August 2016, Chen became the Party Secretary of Xinjiang, replacing Zhang Chunxian.
 He was considered as the best fit for this as he has been successful in controlling Tibet in the past.

 His measures of disciplining them include: mass-engineering of the Muslim population through detainment camps, specialized boarding schools for Uyghur children, arbitrary arrests.
 His regime has apparently “destroyed 1,588 terrorist groups” and “arrested 12,995 terrorists” since 2014.

 Upon taking office in Xinjiang, Chen became the first senior official in the history of the People's Republic to have occupied the top posts of both Xinjiang and Tibet.
 It signaled that Chen was a candidate for the 19th Politburo of the Chinese Communist Party, to be installed in the autumn of 2017, as the party chief position in Xinjiang ordinarily held a seat on the Politburo.

 He concurrently served as the first secretary and political commissar of the Xinjiang Production and Construction Corps Party Committee.
 Chen is a member of the 19th Politburo of the Chinese Communist Party, elected in 2017.
-He was previously an alternate member of the 17th Central Committee of the Chinese Communist Party, and a full member of the 18th Central Committee.
+He was previously an alternate of the 17th Central Committee of the Chinese Communist Party, and a full member of the 18th Central Committee.

-On 26 December 2021, Chinese state media announced that Chen would step down from his role as Communist Party Secretary of Xinjiang.
-He was succeeded by Ma Xingrui with immediate effect.
+On 26 December 2021, Chinese state media announced that Chen would step down from his role as Party Secretary of Xinjiang.
+He was succeeded by Governor of Guangdong Ma Xingrui with immediate effect.